Chamindu-Lakshan/SimpleNotepad/README.md

 * `-cp out` tells Java where to find compiled classes.
 * Make sure `SimpleNotepad.java` has `public static void main(String[] args)`.

-**Tip:** If you want to run multiple times without retyping paths, you can create a `.bat` file with the compile and run commands.

 ---